pderaaij/research-intrapreneurship/thesis/chapter-1.md

 ### 1.3.1 Academic relevance

-The contribution of this paper to the academics is threefold.
+The contribution of this paper to the academics is twofold.
 First, a recurring question in the field of intrapreneurship is the influence of teams on intrapreneurial behaviour [@neessen2019; @deJong2015].
-Secondly, @vanVianen2018 raised the question: "which environmental and individual factors mitigate experienced misfits?".
-This paper aims to shed a light on the question if psychological safety moderates an experienced misfit of autonomy.
-Lastly, not much is known about the relationship of the trilogy between autonomy misfit, psychological safety, and intrapreneurial behaviour.
+The answers of this research contribute to the field by displaying if and how the team affects intrapreneurial behaviour of an individual.
+Specifically, if a psychological safe team environment acts as a catalyst or as a coping mechanism in the case of autonomy (mis)fit for the individual.
+Secondly, this also answers a question raised by @vanVianen2018: "which environmental and individual factors mitigate experienced misfits?".
+In the case of this research the question is if psychological safety influences the experience autonomy misfit.

 ### 1.3.2 Practical relevance